-Rick was raised in California's famous San Joaquin Valley—the home of world renowned Hackamore and the Bridle Horses.
-From an early age, Rick demonstrated a unique ability with horses.
-Under the expert tutelage of his father, Keith Haag, he started riding almost as soon as he could walk.
-He also learned from the likes of Bob Barrett, Dave Oakes and Tom Dorrance.
-Rick was working on the vast California ranches for wages before his teens.
+I was raised in California's famous San Joaquin Valley—the home of world renowned Hackamore and the Bridle Horses.
+Under the expert tutelage of his renown father, Keith Haag, I started riding almost as soon as he could walk.
+I also learned from the likes of Bob Barrett, Dave Oakes and Tom Dorrance.
+I was working on the vast California ranches for wages before my teens.

-Rick was a finals qualifier in high school and college rodeo and won the professional bareback-bronc rookie of the year in 1986.
-After a career ending injury Rick hit the ranch trail; working on some of the most prestigious ranches in the west.
-Rick worked the Circle Bar Ranch, the Flying M, Cane Springs Ranch, Finney Ranch, The Mathis Ranch and many more, all the time refining the skills of the Horseman.
-He has been a world-class competitor in a variety of events and has written an equine training manual.
-He has put on a variety of horse training clinics in California.
+I was a finals qualifier in high school and college rodeo--in bareback bronc, bull riding, team roping, and calf roping.
+I also qualified to the Grand National in cutting.
+I won the professional bareback-bronc rookie of the year in 1986.
+After a career ending injury, I hit the ranch trail; working on some of the most prestigious ranches in the west.
+I had the privilege of working on the Circle Bar Ranch, the Flying M Ranch, Cane Springs Ranch, Finney Ranch, Mathis Ranch, and many more-- all the time refining the skills of the Horseman.
+I have had the opportunity to conduct a variety of horse training/colt starting clinics.

 I have trained Jumping Horses and started several world-class dressage horses.
 I spent several years training racehorses and had two of my colts sell at Barrett's Sale, the second largest Thoroughbred sale in the country.
 I attended two years of horseshoeing school and became a successful corrective and therapeutic farrier in California and Nevada.

 My passion has centered around training the ultra-responsive Hackamore/Bridle horses of the California and Nevada ranges.
 I have found those foundations are applicable to all breed and disciplines seeking a supreme equine partner.